ryssbowh/pingu-entity-module/README.md

 En entity can be bundled or not.
 A bundled entity will have access to the bundle field API through its bundle.
 Example : The User entity has basic fields (username, password) and also belong to the bundle User, where any extra field can be defined.

-An entity that wishes to use Bundle fields must use the trait `HasBundleFields`, which is included in the `IsBundled` trait.
+An entity that wishes to use Bundle fields must extends `BundledEntity`.

 ### Revisions